-1. Index map of the study area showing the locations of 7.5-minute U.S.G.S. topographic maps 4 2.
-Examples of coastal structures (a) exposed vertical seawall at Galveston with riprap and piers, and (b) typical port facilities with bulkheads and riprap such as this refinery at Baytown 11 3.
+1. Index map of the study area showing the locations of 7.5-minute U.S.G.S. topographic maps 2.
+Examples of coastal structures (a) exposed seawall in Corpus Christi Bay with riprap, and (b) typical port facilities with bulkheads such as this refinery at Corpus Christi10 3.
 Multiple shoreline types consisting of exposed bulkheads and riprap.
-The shorelines are classified as 1/6B or 6B/1 depending on whether the bulkhead is landward (a) or seaward (b) of the riprap 13 4.
-Examples of scarps composed of (a) clay and (b) sand 21 5.
-Example of a wave-cut clay platform 23 6.
-Example of a fine-grained sand beach 24 7.
-Example of a mixed sand and gravel (shell) beach 26 8.
-Example of gravel (shell) beaches 28 9.
-Example of an exposed tidal flat 29 10.
-Example of a sheltered tidal flat 31 11.
-Example of a salt- and brackish-water marsh 32 12.
-Example of a fresh-water marsh 34 13.
-Example of a fresh-water swamp 35 14.
-Multiple shoreline types consisting of fresh-water marsh and wetland trees lining the shore 37 15.
-Multiple shoreline types consisting of marshes, a clay scarp, perched beach, and a wave- cut platform 38 16.
-Multiple shoreline types consisting of a marsh, shell berm, and clay scarp 39
+The shorelines are classified as 1/6B or 6B/1 depending on whether the bulkhead is landward (a) or seaward (b) of the riprap 4a.
+Examples of scarps composed of clay 4a.
+Examples of scarps composed of sand 5.
+Example of a fine-grained sand beach 6.
+Example of a mixed sand and gravel (shell) beach 7.
+Example of gravel (shell) beaches 8.
+Example of an exposed tidal flat 9.
+Example of a sheltered tidal flat 10.
+Example of a salt- and brackish-water marsh 11.
+Example of a fresh-water marsh 12.
+Example of a fresh-water swamp 13.
+Multiple shoreline types consisting of fresh-water marsh and wetland trees lining the shore 14.
+Multiple shoreline types consisting of marshes and a clay scarp 15.
+Multiple shoreline types consisting of a marsh and shell berm 16.
+Multiple shoreline types consisting of a clay scarp and failing bulkhead